Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Discrete Prokhorov Metrics for Persistence Diagrams

-by monotonicity of $f$.
-Hence, bottleneck and Prokhorov metric coincide for diagrams which are close to each other.
-In particular, $X_n$ is a Cauchy sequence with respect to the Bottleneck distance.
-By completeness of $\Bar{\mathcal{B}}$ with this metric, there is a limit diagram $X\in \Bar{\mathcal{B}}$ to which the sequence converges.
-As $X_n$ approaches $X$ in the Bottleneck distance, it also does in the Prokhorov metric.
+As the bottleneck profile takes values in the integers, we conclude that $D_{X_m, X_n}(\eps) = 0$ and hence, by Lemma \ref{lem:DBottleneck}, we have $\eps \geq W_\infty(X_m,X_n)$.
+In particular, $X_n$ is a Cauchy sequence with respect to the bottleneck distance.
+By completeness of $\Bar{\mathcal{B}}$ with the bottleneck distance, there is a limit diagram $X\in \Bar{\mathcal{B}}$ to which the sequence converges.
+Finally by Lemma \ref{prop:ProkhorovLeqBottleneck}, convergence in bottleneck implies convergence in Prokhorov.